matbesancon/hugo-site/content/post/2020-03-26-confined-phd.markdown

 work, no need to drown in guilt.
 My semi-work activities include open-source software, reading papers and books in my domain but not directly relevant to my research, following MOOCs, even on some things I assume I already know to see a different perspective.
-You will have noticed lots of university seminars are maintained in an online format.
+You may have noticed lots of university seminars are maintained in an online format.
 Since you do not need to run to the building on the other side of the campus, it can be a good opportunity to spend 45 minutes on other topics for your general scientific culture.